Meritage Homes (NYSE:MTH) Issues FY 2019 Earnings Guidance

 Meritage Homes (NYSE:MTH) updated its FY 2019 earnings guidance on Wednesday.
 The company provided EPS guidance of $5.20-5.50 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.76.
 The company issued revenue guidance of $3.4-3.6 billion, compared to the consensus revenue estimate of $3.35 billion.Meritage Homes also updated its FY19 guidance to $5.20-5.50 EPS.

-Several equities analysts recently commented on the company.
-Zelman & Associates raised Meritage Homes from a hold rating to a buy rating in a research report on Friday, April 12th.
-ValuEngine lowered Intersect ENT from a buy rating to a hold rating in a research report on Monday, July 8th.
-Finally, Citigroup upped their target price on Facebook from $212.00 to $240.00 and gave the company a buy rating in a research report on Thursday.
-Two equities research analysts have rated the stock with a sell rating, five have issued a hold rating and six have issued a buy rating to the company.
-The stock presently has an average rating of Hold and an average target price of $45.61.
+Several research analysts have recently issued reports on the stock.
+Zelman & Associates upgraded shares of Meritage Homes from a hold rating to a buy rating in a report on Friday, April 12th.
+ValuEngine cut shares of Intersect ENT from a buy rating to a hold rating in a report on Monday, July 8th.
+Finally, Citigroup upped their target price on shares of Facebook from $212.00 to $240.00 and gave the company a buy rating in a report on Thursday.
+Two equities research analysts have rated the stock with a sell rating, five have issued a hold rating and six have assigned a buy rating to the stock.
+The stock presently has a consensus rating of Hold and a consensus target price of $45.61.

 Meritage Homes Corporation designs and builds single-family homes in the United States.
 The company operates through two segments, Homebuilding and Financial Services.
 It acquires and develops land; and constructs, markets, and sells homes for first-time and first move-up buyers.
 The company also offers luxury homes; and title insurance and closing/settlement services to its homebuyers.